DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 }
 ```

-add new class to the `ViewModels` folder, name it `XpoViewModel` and change it accordingly:
+Add a new class to the _ViewModels_ folder, name it `XpoViewModel` and change it follows:

 ```csharp
 using DevExpress.Xpo;